mekh/eth-sci/README.md

 ```

 ### Signed transactions
-In order to be able to alter the contract state, you have to pass either a mnemonic or a private key (an array of keys) to the constructor:
+In order to be able to alter the contract state, you have to pass either a mnemonic, a private key, or an array of keys to the constructor:
 ```javascript
 const { ERC20 } = require('eth-sci');
 const mnemonic = '12 words mnemonic';